Skip to content

 kubernetes-el is a Kubernetes cluster management package for Emacs.
 It draws heavy inspiration from Magit, from its “status page”-centric interface design down to its prevalent use of Transient-based keybindings.

-More critically, however, one of kubernetes-el‘s biggest limitations is its lack of support for custom resources.
-Not only does this limitation impose a very low ceiling on the package’s utility, the design decisions underpinning that limitation extend to kubernetes-el‘s incomplete support for the Kubernetes core API (see kubernetes-el/kubernetes-el#306.
+One of kubernetes-el’s biggest limitations is its lack of support for custom resources.
+This limitation imposes a very low ceiling on the package’s utility.
+The root causes extend to kubernetes-el’s hard-coded and incomplete support for the Kubernetes core API (see kubernetes-el/kubernetes-el#306).
 Overhauling the associated design decisions would amount, in my co-maintainer’s opinion, to a complete rewrite of kubernetes-el – hence my decision to kick off development on Kele.

 kubel